Skip to content

 Flyers assistant general manager Brent Flahr and amateur scout Martin Gendron went up to Quebec to see Gill later in the season.
 Flahr said Danny Dupont had “cut off interviews, but because we were the Flyers they allowed a one-on-one with him and spend some time with him.”

-The Flyers not only met with Gill at the NHL Scouting Combine in early June, where there were about eight members of the staff, but again in Vegas.
+The Flyers not only met with Gill at the NHL scouting combine in early June, where there were about eight members of the staff, but again in Vegas.

 » READ MORE: Matvei Michkov signs his entry-level contract with the Flyers

 Listed at 6-foot-4 and 185 pounds, Gill notched 12 goals and 46 points in 65 games this past season in the Quebec Maritimes Junior Hockey League.
-The Flyers were impressed by how the smooth-skating blueliner moves and retrieves the puck, and while he’s strong defensively, does have some offensive pop.
+The Flyers were impressed by how the smooth-skating blueliner moves and retrieves the puck, and while he’s strong defensively, he does have some offensive pop.
 Flahr mentioned that Gill’s got a little way to go physically, but if you ask the younger Dupont, he has something else the Flyers and their fans will like.

 “If you talk about the Broad Street Bullies, they were all gentlemen off the ice, but once they lace the skates up, they were determined to win at all costs.
 And Spencer has that same mentality,” the Océanic GM said.
 “He’s an unbelievable kid off the ice, but once he gets on the ice and laces his skates up, it’s a win at all costs.
 That’s where I think the biggest value really resembles the older faction if you want, and, for me, that I believe is an extreme fit with the Flyers and the direction they’re going in right now.”

 If you ask his mother, Melissa Gill, Spencer is chill but has a competitive edge.
 That probably comes from having two brothers and the countless mini-stick battles in the basements of their homes.
-His father said before they sold their last house, they had to renovate the hockey room in the basement — put in new walls and repaint — and spent “a lot of time down there” working.
+His father said that before they sold their last house, they had to renovate the hockey room in the basement — put in new walls and repaint — and spent “a lot of time down there” working.

 Known to be tough to play against, Spencer Gill started skating at 3 and played ringette at 4 — it helps with passing and keeping one’s head up — because hockey wasn’t available until the age of 5.
 The New Brunswick native was the first player drafted from the QMJHL this season.